SamerFrangieh/3005_Final_project/README.md

 - set the database name to 'fitforall'
 - ensure DB_HOST = localhost
 - ensure DB_PORT = 5432
-- create a user with a name of your choice
+- create a username of your choice
 - create a password of your choice

 ## Edit the .env file to meet your Database login requirements